A parallax scrolling effect can give your web content a sense of depth, enticing users to keep scrolling.

 If you want to draw people into a website, a parallax scrolling effect is a great way to capture and hold their attention.
 Let’s take a look at ten websites that all use this design technique to offer more immersive and lively user experiences.

-Annonsørinnhold, is a movie detailing the life of Margarete the First, who once ruled Denmark, Norway, and Sweden.
+Margrete: Queen of the North is a movie detailing the life of Margrete the First, who once ruled Denmark, Norway, and Sweden.
 Built with Vev, this design features plenty of historical information, as well as still shots from the film.
 There’s a huge amount of writing and visuals that are organized into distinct sections.
 This would be a rather long website to travel through if it weren’t for parallax scrolling.

 Each section has a full-width photo that’s anchored in place as text moves over it, which is eventually replaced by the next page of content.
 This sliding window-like parallax scrolling effect signals the beginning and end of each section, and breaks up the content into easier-to-digest chunks.
 What’s more, the page has a scroll progress bar, subtly hinting to users how long their journey is, encouraging them to reach the end of the content.